elementor/elementor-developers-docs/src/editor-controls/selectors.md

 );
 ```

-This time we will allow you to implement this by yourself so that you can practice.
+In this case we will allow you to implement this by yourself so that you can practice.